0015/ChatGPT_Client_For_Arduino/README.md

 ### Using Arduino Library Manager

 From Arduino IDE, go to menu *Sketch -> Include Library -> Manage Libraries...*
-In Library Manager Window, search *"ChatGPT"* in the search form then select *"ChatGPT For Arduino* Click *"Install"* button.
+In Library Manager Window, search *"ChatGPT"* in the search form then select *"ChatGPT_Client"* Click *"Install"* button.

 ### Manual installation